ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    a subdomain, the subdomain can be used to generate DMARC-passing email on behalf of the Organizational Domain.

+Herr (ed) & Levine (ed) Expires 18 December 2021               [Page 37]

+Internet-Draft                  DMARCbis                       June 2021

    For example, an attacker who controls the SPF record for "evil.example.com" can send mail with an RFC5322.From header field containing "foo@example.com" that can pass both authentication and the DMARC check against "example.com".

-   The Organizational Domain administrator should be careful not to delegate control of subdomains if this is an issue.
+   The Organizational Domain administrator should be careful not to delegate control of subdomains if this is an issue, and to consider using the "strict" Identifier Alignment option if appropriate.

-Herr (ed) & Levine (ed) Expires 13 December 2021               [Page 36]

-Internet-Draft                  DMARCbis                       June 2021

 9.5.
 Interoperability Issues